Fair Active Learning: Solving the Labeling Problem in Insurance: Actuarial case study

+\end{itemize} In Figure~\ref{fig:AL_init_sample_analysis}, FAL performance is illustrated for various initial (passively selected) training sizes in $\{250, 500, 1000, 1500\}$, with each FAL strategy labeling an additional $8000$ instances.
+Notably, the figure suggests that beginning FAL methods with fewer samples can improve both fairness and accuracy (see the blue curve or even the orange curve).

 \paragraph*{Fair active learning with fairer model $h^{(fair)}$} We study the efficiency of our optimal fair classifier $h^{(fair)}$ (called \texttt{FairGbmModel} in the experiments) in terms of predictive performance and unfairness.
 Figure~\ref{fig:FALperformance_unfairness_} shows that our methodology \texttt{RandomSampling + FairGbmModel} and \texttt{FairEntropySampling + FairGbmModel} exhibits exact fairness (i.e. $\hat{\mathcal{U}}(h^{(fair)})\approx 0$) with slightly lower predictive performance compared to the base model.
-Therefore, our optimal fair predictor achieves superior performance-unfairness trade-off.
+Additionally, in Figure~\ref{fig:FAL_FML_analysis}, we included the ex-post fairness calibration in AL scenarios as a baseline, employing \texttt{EntropySampling} (Left) and \texttt{DensityWeightedSampling} (Right).
+It is important to note that the ex-post results in each AL iteration do not influence the sampling strategies.
+Within our framework, ex-post fairness calibration is specifically designed for ML models trained on i.i.d. samples from $\mathcal{X}$ and is not optimized for models trained on sets selected via active sampling strategies.
+As expected, its performance declines beyond a certain AL iteration, as indicated by the opaque green curve in the figure.
+This baseline solution leads to the lowest fairness and accuracy given the labeling budget (see $\square$ in the figure).
+On the other hand, ex-post fairness calibration is inherent in PL (i.i.d. samples from $\mathcal{X}$) and is explicitly defined within the FAL framework, as these FAL techniques assume the fairness of the model before sampling informative instances.
+All in all, our fair active learning framework achieves superior performance-unfairness trade-off.

-In summary, Figure~\ref{fig:FALperformance_unfairness_} shows that FAL is a method that 1) collects both informative and fair examples and 2) proposes a well-balanced fair classifier with superior performance-unfairness compared to PL.
+In summary, Figure~\ref{fig:FALperformance_unfairness_} and Figure~\ref{fig:FAL_FML_analysis} show that FAL is a method that 1) collects both informative and fair examples and 2) proposes a well-balanced fair classifier with superior performance-unfairness compared to PL.
 As mentioned above, since all approaches with the base model $h$ result in the same trade-off between performance and unfairness once the entire pool-set is exhausted, FAL depletes fair instances after a certain point, leading to a loss of fairness.
 Therefore, we recommend stopping the process when there is no further progress in reducing unfairness.